frimpongemanuele/HomeLab/docs/cybersecurity.md

 Security is a core design consideration of this HomeLab.

-The environment hosts multiple internal services, including virtualization infrastructure, smart home automation, media services, Docker workloads, file sharing, monitoring, and remote-access components.
+The environment hosts virtualization infrastructure, smart-home services, media applications, Docker workloads, DNS services, reverse-proxy infrastructure, file sharing, monitoring platforms, remote-access components, and a dedicated web-application testing environment.

-The objective is not to reproduce an enterprise security architecture in a residential environment, but to apply realistic cybersecurity principles such as:
+The goal is not to reproduce a full enterprise security architecture inside a residential network, but to apply realistic cybersecurity principles such as:

-* Reducing unnecessary exposure
+- Reducing unnecessary exposure
-* Isolating workloads
+- Isolating workloads
+- Protecting management interfaces
-* Using authenticated remote access
+- Using authenticated remote access
-* Limiting reliance on public-facing services
-* Protecting administrative interfaces
-* Maintaining backup and rollback capabilities
+- Applying least privilege where possible
+- Avoiding legacy protocols
+- Monitoring infrastructure health
+- Protecting recoverability through backups and snapshots
-* Identifying attack surfaces and trust boundaries
+- Identifying trust boundaries and attack surfaces
-* Documenting security trade-offs
+- Documenting security trade-offs
-* Gradually introducing segmentation, monitoring, and detection capabilities
+- Gradually introducing stronger segmentation and detection capabilities

-The current model is intentionally pragmatic: security controls are introduced where they provide meaningful value without making the environment unnecessarily complex.
+The current security model is intentionally pragmatic and continuously evolving.

 ---